 A plate of Thipsamai’s famous Pad Thai costs THB 80 while a small bottle of their orange juice goes for THB 85.
 They’re made fresh daily so prices are dependent on how much tangerines cost that day.
 The juice was absolutely delicious and worth the price.
 It was full-flavored, not watered down, and swimming with pulp bits.
 You have to order this if you eat here.

-Thipsamai offers two types of Pad Thai, a regular version and one wrapped in egg.
+Thipsamai offers two types of Pad Thai, a version made with fat from shrimp heads and another wrapped in egg.
 I love egg so I got the latter.
 Our guide explained that noodles are essentially Chinese in origin so to forge their own culinary identity, Thai people added fish sauce and tamarind to their cuisine to make it distinctly Thai.
 According to her, a dish isn’t a true Thai dish without those two ingredients.

 Like a gift, you break through the egg to get to the Pad Thai noodles inside.
 I’ve eaten Pad Thai many times before but never like this.
 It was like having a Pad Thai omelette.
 Sweet, smokey, eggy, and a little sour, it was delicious.
 Be sure to eat it with the side of fresh bean sprouts for some crunch!

-Ren had the regular version.
+Ren had the version cooked with shrimp head fat.
 It was just as good as mine though I enjoyed having the Pad Thai with more egg.

 With our stomachs full, we hopped into our chariots and proceeded to Wat Pho, one of Bangkok’s most visited attractions.
 Most tourists, including ourselves, have only seen it during the day so I was taken aback by how spectacular it looked at night.
 It was absolutely stunning!